BuildArena: A Physics-Aligned Interactive Benchmark of LLMs for Engineering Construction: Impact Statement

 In the experiments, we aim to answer the following two questions: (1) Whether \proj serves as an effective benchmark for testing the construction capabilities of LLMs?
-(2) How existing mainstream models perform within the \proj framework?
-To answer these questions, we evaluate eight closed-source LLMs in \proj, including GPT-4o, Claude-4, Grok-4, Gemini-2.0, DeepSeek-3.1, Qwen-3, Kimi-K2, and Seed-1.6.
+(2) How current models perform within the \proj framework?
+To answer these questions, we evaluate nine frontier LLMs in \proj, including GPT-5, GPT-4o, Claude-4, Grok-4, Gemini-2.0, DeepSeek-3.1, Qwen-3, Kimi-K2, and Seed-1.6, and additionally test three open-weight models (Qwen3.5-9B, Qwen3.5-27B, Ministral-14B; see Appendix~\ref{sec:more_exp_results}).
 All simulations are conducted on Besiege.
 Model snapshots, module space, and simulation details are provided in Appendix \ref{app:experiments_etails}.
-We provide the \textbf{code} of \proj in this \href {https://build-arena.github.io/}{link}.
+We provide the \textbf{code} of \proj in this \href {https://github.com/AI4Science-WestlakeU/BuildArena}{link}.